linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes Full.md

 - Enforcement requires effort and monitoring of the borrower.
 Without substantial monitoring, the contract cannot depend on anything except the grossest public information.

--If not all contingencies are spelled out, contracts must be renegotiated over time.
+- If not all contingencies are spelled out, contracts must be renegotiated over time.
 This too requires the lender to have lots of information about the borrower's situation.

--If the lender is not one individual, but many small bondholders, the covenants can be difficult to enforce.
+- If the lender is not one individual, but many small bondholders, the covenants can be difficult to enforce.
 There can be either duplication of effort if each lender monitors the situation carefully, or more likely, a "free rider" problem, where none of the small bondholders find it worthwhile to bother to monitor.
 Without monitoring, covenants will not be renegotiated or contain much detail.
 If there is no monitoring, covenants will be written contingent only on the grossest public information.

 - This gives an advantage to having a single lender, rather than many lenders.
 We will see that this is a part of the argument why asset services of banks and other intermediaries are important.
 - The US Federal Trust Indenture Act prohibits majority voting to restructure debt contracts that reduce principal or interest or extend the debt maturity.
 A  $100\%$  vote required to change these "key covenants."
 Thus, even if public bondholders had the information, they probably could not use it.
 Changes to other covenants in bonds require a 2/3 vote in dollar value, and  $50\%$  measured in the fraction of bondholders (not weighted by dollar value).

-# Class Note 2 Debt contracts due to the lack of information: Debt as a promise and a threat
+## Class Note 2 Debt contracts due to the lack of information: Debt as a promise and a threat

 This is our initial view of the role of debt in corporate control.
 This is simple but abstract.
 This will not be our only view of this issue.